 In my late 20s, I used to have the worst dark under eye circles ever.
 If you had looked at me then, you might have thought that I was a distant cousin of the panda.
-And so, I’d spend a small fortune every month on a fancy jar of eye cream hoping it would somehow help my case.
+And so, I’d spend a small fortune every month on a fancy jar of eye cream hoping it would somehow help.

-Did it help?
-Absolutely not!!
+Did it?
+Absolutely not!
 The dark circles were still there.

 So yes, having a healthy lifestyle matters.

-Not smoking, having a balanced diet, getting your 8+ hours of sleep, exercising regularly and managing your stress all contribute to the health of your skin as much as your skincare products do.
+Not smoking, eating a balanced diet, getting your 8+ hours of sleep, exercising regularly and managing your stress all contribute to the health of your skin as much as your skincare products do.

 Less is more

-Have you ever been so overwhelmed at the insane amount of skincare products on the market – what’s with cleansers, toners, essences, mists, serums, ampoules, creams, lotions and oils?
+Have you ever been so overwhelmed at the insane amount of skincare products on the market?
+What’s with all the cleansers, toners, essences, mists, serums, ampoules, creams, lotions and oils?